-A significant finding about the initial phase of the conflict (before July 1920, if we focus on intentional killings alone, as recorded in Table 1) is the lack of IRA fatalities.
+A significant finding about the initial phase of the conflict (before July 1920), if we focus on intentional killings alone, is the lack of IRA fatalities.
 In the first six months of 1920 the IRA increasingly took the conflict to the RIC, targeting police stations, patrols, and individual RIC men in a brisk campaign to nullify the primary bulwark of crown law-and-order in Ireland and its primary source of local intelligence.
 In January 1920, IRA GHQ permitted greater local Volunteer initiative in attacking police stations.
 At this stage police consolidation was already underway, with heavier fortifications in more defensible barracks and with higher numbers of RIC men, along with corresponding closures of smaller and more isolated stations.
 But official policy was greatly accelerated by IRA barrack attacks.
 The assault on Carrigtwohill RIC barracks on 3 January 1920 resulted in the capture of arms and munitions, and this was followed up by five barrack attacks in County Cork in February 1920; withdrawals by police promptly led to the destruction of the empty barracks by the IRA.
 About half of all the police stations in Ireland had already been vacated by August 1920.

 This intense campaign (resulting in many RIC fatalities) terminated the RIC presence in many parts of the county, opening up a vacuum partially filled by IRA courts and policing.
 Individual RIC men and their families came under greater pressure from threatening letters, physical intimidation, and boycotts in Cork than in any other county, and with at least 90 RIC men killed there between 1919 and 1921, the menacing letters and other forms of intimidation were clearly not to be taken lightly.6 Overall, the strategy of targeting the RIC and its resulting geographical contraction and removal from many areas (apart from motorised patrols) marked a major British reversal in the Irish Revolution; the initiative was never entirely regained in many localities, which effectively passed under IRA control.